Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Methodology

 \subsection{Model Architecture}

-We use the T5-base architecture as a backbone, replacing the positional embeddings by RoPE.
-This change was motivated by RoPE's ability to extrapolate to larger contexts, and its compatibility with Flash Attention.
-Specifically, we use NTK-scaling RoPE, which in theory allows for extrapolation to longer input sequences without further training.
-The retriever follows a bi-encoder architecture, using the decoder as a pooler~\citep{DBLP:conf/acl/NiACMHCY22}.
+We use the T5-base architecture as a backbone, replacing the positional embeddings by RoPE~\citep{DBLP:journals/ijon/SuALPBL24}.
+This change was motivated by RoPE's ability to extrapolate to larger contexts, and its compatibility with FlashAttention.
+Specifically, we use Dynamic NTK-RoPE~\citep{DBLP:journals/corr/abs-2309-00071}, which in theory allows for extrapolation to longer input sequences without further training.
+The retriever follows a tied bi-encoder architecture, i.e., the same model encodes both queries and documents.
+The T5 decoder is used as a pooler~\citep{DBLP:conf/acl/NiACMHCY22}, generating a single token and considering its representation as the document embedding.